Analysis and Variance Estimation with MEPS

 Three technical variables are needed for analysis of the MEPS data:

-1. A sampling weight (i.e., PERWEIGHT, SAQWEIGHT, or DIABWEIGHT) must be chosen, based on the sampling universe of the variables.
+1. A sampling weight (e.g., PERWEIGHT, SAQWEIGHT, or DIABWEIGHT) must be chosen, based on the sampling universe of the variables.
 The sampling weight represents the inverse probability of selection into the sample, with adjustment for non-response, as well as post-stratification adjustments for age, race/ethnicity, and sex.
 Analysts should review variable descriptions of the variables of interest and the user note on SAMPLING WEIGHTS for more information about which weight to use.
+For analyses of pooled data, divide the sampling weight by the number of samples pooled together so that population estimates based on the pooled data will generalize to the average annual population over the pooled period.

 3. PSUANN is an integrated variable that represents the impact of the sample design clustering on the estimates of variance and standard errors; it is appropriate for generating annual estimates for all years.
 Prior to 2002, MEPS variance primary sampling units were developed independently from year to year.
-Beginning in 2002, the MEPS variance primary sampling units remain constant within sample design periods, each of which corresponds to the introduction of a new sample design period in NHIS the year prior.
-PSUANN is constant in 2002-2007 (through panel 11) and 2007-forward (for panels 12 and later).
-For pooled analyses including years before 2002, IPUMS offers the pooled primary sampling unit variable PSUPLD.
-Analyses limited to the years 2002 and later may use PSUANN for annual and pooled analyses.
+For pooled analyses, analysts should use the pooled variance sampling PSU variable, PSUPLD.

 Back to Top